open-webui/open-webui/README.md

 [![Discord](https://img.shields.io/badge/Discord-Open_WebUI-blue?logo=discord&logoColor=white)](https://discord.gg/5rJgQTnV4s)
 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/tjbck)

-Open WebUI is an extensible, feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
-It supports various LLM runners, including Ollama and OpenAI-compatible APIs.
+Imagine having a powerhouse of AI-driven conversations at your fingertips.
+Open WebUI is a revolutionary, self-hosted WebUI that brings the future of language models to your desktop.
+With its modular architecture, extensibility, and user-friendly interface, Open WebUI is the perfect platform for anyone looking to unlock the full potential of language models.
+Capable of operating entirely offline and leveraging various LLM runners, including Ollama and OpenAI-compatible APIs.
 For more information, be sure to check out our [Open WebUI Documentation](https://docs.openwebui.com/).

 ![Open WebUI Demo](./demo.gif)

 ## Key Features ⭐

 - 📚 **Local RAG Integration**: Dive into the future of chat interactions with the groundbreaking Retrieval Augmented Generation (RAG) support.
 This feature seamlessly integrates document interactions into your chat experience.
 You can load documents directly into the chat or add files to your document library, effortlessly accessing them using `#` command in the prompt.
-In its alpha phase, occasional issues may arise as we actively refine and enhance this feature to ensure optimal performance and reliability.
+In its alpha phase, occasional issues may arise as we actively refine and enhance this feature to ensure optimal performance and reliability. **Revolutionize chat interactions with RAG support**.

 - 🔍 **RAG Embedding Support**: Change the RAG embedding model directly in document settings, enhancing document processing.
-This feature supports Ollama and OpenAI models.
+This feature supports Ollama and OpenAI models.  **Take control of your document interactions**.

 - 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by the URL.
-This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions.
+This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions. **Surf the web within your chat**.

-- 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions.
+- 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions. **Explore multiple perspectives in a single chat**.

 - 🧩 **Model Builder**: Easily create Ollama models via the Web UI.
-Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Open WebUI Community](https://openwebui.com/) integration.
+Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Open WebUI Community](https://openwebui.com/) integration. **Design your ideal chat model**.

-- 💬 **Collaborative Chat**: Harness the collective intelligence of multiple models by seamlessly orchestrating group conversations.
-Use the `@` command to specify the model, enabling dynamic and diverse dialogues within your chat interface.
-Immerse yourself in the collective intelligence woven into your chat environment.
+- 👥 **'@' Model Integration**: Harness the collective intelligence of multiple models in a single chat by seamlessly switching to any acessible local or external model during conversations by using the `@` command to specify the model by name. **Unlock the power of multiple models**.

-- 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API (local), ComfyUI (local), and DALL-E, enriching your chat experience with dynamic visual content.
+- 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API (local), ComfyUI (local), and DALL-E, enriching your chat experience with dynamic visual content. **Bring your chats to life with images**.

 - 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible API for versatile conversations alongside Ollama models.
-Customize the API Base URL to link with **LMStudio, Mistral, OpenRouter, and more**.
+Customize the API Base URL to link with **LMStudio, Mistral, OpenRouter, and more**. **Tap into the power of OpenAI**.

-- 🔄 **Multi-Modal Support**: Seamlessly engage with models that support multimodal interactions, including images (e.g., LLava).
+- 🔄 **Multi-Modal Support**: Seamlessly engage with models that support multimodal interactions, including images (e.g., LLava). **Experience the future of chat interactions**.

-- ⚙️ **Fine-Tuned Control with Advanced Parameters**: Gain a deeper level of control by adjusting parameters such as temperature and defining your system prompts to tailor the conversation to your specific preferences and needs.
+- ⚙️ **Fine-Tuned Control with Advanced Parameters**: Gain a deeper level of control by adjusting parameters such as temperature and defining your system prompts to tailor the conversation to your specific preferences and needs. **Tailor your conversations to your needs**.

 - 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
-We're actively seeking contributors!
+We're actively seeking contributors! **Chat in your native tongue**.

+- ↕️ **Bi-Directional Chat Support**: Easily switch between left-to-right and right-to-left chat directions to accommodate various language preferences. **Accommodate diverse language preferences**.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates and new features. **Enjoy the latest innovations in chat technology**.

 <details>
   <summary>...and many more features! ⚡️</summary>

 <details>
-  <summary>User Experience</summary>
+  <summary>🌈 User Experience</summary>

 - 🖥️ **Intuitive Interface**: Our chat interface takes inspiration from ChatGPT, ensuring a user-friendly experience.